Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Expectation is held by observers.
 Stabilisation refers to the alignment of expectations across multiple observers rather than a property of the system itself.

-Within the Trust Framework, this temporal coordination cycle can be interpreted through a sequence of states development: contribution events generate observable outcomes or traces; these outcomes or traces may become signals when observed and interpreted as meaning-bearing; signals are interpreted to form expectations; trust evaluates and deploys these expectations; trust judgements accumulate and stabilise into credibility assessments; and credibility enables the extension of credit in the form of delegated responsibility, obligation, or coordinated action.
+Within the Trust Framework, this temporal coordination cycle can be interpreted through a sequence of states development: contribution events generate observable outcomes or traces; these outcomes or traces may become signals when observed and interpreted as meaning-bearing; signals are evaluated as support for expectations; trust evaluates and deploys these expectations; trust judgements accumulate and stabilise into credibility assessments; and credibility enables the extension of credit in the form of delegated responsibility, obligation, or coordinated action.

 Temporal coordination therefore provides the dynamic mechanism through which cooperative systems sustain continuation within coexistence environments.
 By transforming uncertain observations into structured expectations about future behaviour, temporal coordination allows participants to maintain stable patterns of cooperation that support institutions, collective organization, and civilizational persistence across time.